plone/volto/docs/source/configuration/backend.md

 ---
 html_meta:
-  "description": "Prepare the Plone backend content API for volto in order to fully support all volto features" "property=og:description": "Prepare the Plone backend content API for volto in order to fully support all volto features" "property=og:title": "Backend configuration" "keywords": "Volto, Plone, frontend, React, backend configuration"
+  "description": "Prepare the Plone backend content API for Volto in order to fully support all volto features" "property=og:description": "Prepare the Plone backend content API for Volto in order to fully support all volto features" "property=og:title": "Backend configuration" "keywords": "Volto, Plone, frontend, React, backend configuration"
 ---